-Top English-taught Universities in Norway for International Students
+Top Universities for English-taught Programs in Norway

 1. UiT – The Arctic University of Norway